vtorre90/tip-calculator/README.md

 # tip-calculator-app

-I developed an app calculator designed to split the bill at the restaurant and calculate the tip!
+I developed an app calculator to split the bill at the restaurant and calculate the tip!

 With some imperfections UX and copy side ... but that's another story!